 Due to its relatively large size and location in the front of your body, it’s vulnerable to injury, especially if you receive a blow to your abdomen.

-- a blow or punch to the stomach area
+- a blow to the stomach area

 - motor vehicle accidents